-CD74HC4067 works as simple multiposition electronic "switch".
-Which one of these ports (0..15) should be connected is determined by 4 address lines (S0 ...
-S3) used to select only one of these ports (0..15) at any given time.
+CD74HC4067 works as simple multiposition electronic "switch" when only one port of 16 is selected with 4 address lines (S0 ...
+S3) at any given time.

-To extend a number of 7-segment displays in HCSCI, the same CD74HC4067 module is used, but as output multiplexer.
-One muliplexer can control up to 16x 7-segment displays.
-You can also use several multiplexers for output, but most likely only one output expansion board will be sufficient for your entire system.
+To extend a number of 7-segment displays in HCSCI, the same CD74HC4067 module is used, but used as reversed (output) multiplexer.
+You can also use several multiplexers for output, but most likely only one output expansion board will be sufficient for your entire system (16 displays).

 The difference from the input multiplexer is the connection and direction of signals, in this case Z (SIG) is used as input, and all 16 channels are used as outputs: